-“The everything scone with cream cheese, please,” she said to the woman in the newly designed walk-up window; a designed that appeared to be popping up in cities around America.
+“The everything scone with cream cheese, please,” she said to the woman at the walk-up window that reminded her of the streets of Italy.

 Her smile spoke 1000 words.
 He had never before seen someone get so excited about a scone.
 She read his expression.

 “I get it from my Mom’s side.
 We just love a good scone.
 People tend to think they are too dry, but I assure you this is not true.
-As with many baked goods, you just have to seek out a good baker, or be the good baker,” she said matter of factly.
+As with many baked goods, you have to seek out a good baker, or be the good baker,” she said matter-of-factly.
 “Plus, they are the perfect companion to a cup of coffee, or cappuccino, on a Sunday.”

 “I thought I was the perfect companion to a cuppa coffee on a Sunday?” he asked, pretending to be offended.